KF Tirana: 1991–2006: Return to success

-2007–present: Refik Halili era
+2011–2018: Change in ownership, decline and relegation

 Following a successful 2006–07 campaign which saw the club win the Albanian Superliga comfortably, the team begun to struggle for results.
-They begun the season by getting eliminated from the UEFA Champions League by NK Domžale.
+They began the season by getting eliminated from the UEFA Champions League by NK Domžale.
 Despite winning the Albanian Supercup versus Besa Kavajë, Tirana managed only a 6th-place finish their worst finish since 1993.
 In cup, the team lost the final to Vllaznia Shkodër.

 In the following season, Tirana bounced back; inspired by striker Migen Memelli, who went on to score 30 goals, Tirana managed to win the championship for the 24th time in history.
 In cup they reached another final, only to be defeated again, this time by Flamurtari Vlorë.
 In the next years, Tirana experiences mixed fortunes, being unable to win the championship but remaining on top in domestic cups, winning the Albanian Cup in 2010–11 and 2011–12, and three other Albanian Supercups in 2009, 2011 and 2012.
 There was also major controversies off the field between club's chief and president in the 2010–11 season, which led to a delay in paying the players' wages and even some players not receiving their wages.

 On 12 October 2011, Municipality of Tirana city council voted through a unanimous decision to change the status of the club from a municipality owned to a shareholder own one, under the name KF Tirana Sh.A, with the municipality of Tirana initially holding a 100% stake in the club but with the possibility of any future private sponsors and donors to own stocks in the club.

 Starting from 2013, Tirana entered in a period of disappointments.
 In the 2013–14 season, the team was seriously in risk of getting relegated for the first time in history.
 By the end of December 2013 the team was ranked in the last position with only 10 points from 13 matches, 7 points away from the safe zone.
 However, with Gugash Magani as manager and a strong transfer market, the team bounced back and eventually finished in 6th position, escaping the relegation only in the penultimate match.
 On 26 June 2014, the Tirana city council approved a proposal to give private donors a 66% stake in the club's assets for the next 18 years, which at the time fell in the hands of Refik Halili and Lulzim Morina, which enabled such donors to invest in players, facilities and youth teams.